yeungalan/7-Zip-File-Manager/README.md

 A wrapper for ArOZ Online Beta system.
 This webapp using UNIX shell and PHP as base.

 ## Installation
-Download the repo to your desktop, rezipping only the folder "FFmpeg" and upload it to your ArOZ Online System via the "Add or Remove WebApp" interface in the System Settings > Host.
+Download the repo to your desktop, rezipping only the folder "7-Zip-File-Manager" and upload it to your ArOZ Online System via the "Add or Remove WebApp" interface in the System Settings > Host.

 Sometimes you may need to fix the premission by using following bash command
 ```bash